santhoshepam/dotnet-docs/apidoc/System_String.md

 ---
 uid: System.String
+remarks: *content
 ---
 > [!NOTE]
 To view the .NET Framework source code for this type, see the [Reference Source](http://referencesource.microsoft.com/#mscorlib/system/string.cs#8281103e6f23cb5c).
 You can browse through the source code online, download the reference for offline viewing, and step through the sources (including patches and updates) during debugging; see [instructions](http://referencesource.microsoft.com/).

 A string is a sequential collection of characters that is used to represent text.
-A @System.String object is a sequential collection of @System.Char?qualify=true objects that represent a string; a @System.Char?qualify=true object corresponds to a UTF-16 code unit.
+A @System.String object is a sequential collection of @System.Char objects that represent a string; a @System.Char object corresponds to a UTF-16 code unit.
-The value of the @System.String object is the content of the sequential collection of @System.Char?qualify=true objects, and that value is immutable (that is, it is read-only).
+The value of the @System.String object is the content of the sequential collection of @System.Char objects, and that value is immutable (that is, it is read-only).
-For more information about the immutability of strings, see the [Immutability and the StringBuilder class)(#Immutability) section later in this topic.
+For more information about the immutability of strings, see the [Immutability and the StringBuilder class](#Immutability) section later in this topic.
 The maximum size of a @System.String object in memory is 2GB, or about 1 billion characters.

 In this section: